groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.1 (2023-03-20) =
+* ADDED Phone field support in some templates
+* ADDED Make name field options in some templates

 = 2.0.15 (2022-11-25) =
 * FIXED Body class hook removed need for additional arguments.